VishalSalunke/testCMSforSegurodeautomovel/_posts/2018-07-31-testthumbnail.md

 Hi, we are testing thumbnails here.

-cloudcannon should regenerate thumbnails . hope for the best.&nbsp;
+cloudcannon should regenerate thumbnails . hope for the best.

-&nbsp;

 ![](/uploads/koala.jpg)